 “What about a sewing machine?” adventured Stefan.

 “Yes, as long as you don’t exceed the budget.
 And keep in mind, you may have to sell the larger items back once we leave this town in the future.
-Let’s meet here at 10, okay?”
+Let’s meet here at ten thirty, okay?”

 After some last goodbyes, Rosario left the inn and headed towards the castle.

 It was still early, and her destination was only a few blocks away, up a road that led to the top of the hill over which stood the castle.
-In a moment’s decision, however, she went back to the docks, to the tavern she’d been last night.
-She wasn’t sure what she would get from going there again.
-Maybe she would come across more information about the three workers from the power plant.
-Or perhaps she could ask directly about it.
+In a moment’s decision, however, she went back to the docks, to the tavern she’d been to last night.
+She wasn’t sure what she would get from going there again; maybe she would come across more information about the three workers from the power plant, or perhaps she could ask directly about it.

-Market stalls were already up and there was activity in the port, with fisher boats coming and departing.
-From a distance, she recognized the tavern and noticed a small crowd around it.
+Market stalls were already up and there was activity at the port, where fishing boats were pulling in, and their crews immediately began unloading crates of fish.
+From a distance, Rosario recognized the tavern and noticed a small crowd around it.
 They seemed to be looking at the door, which was closed, and then some walked away while a group of four remained there, chatting.

-Rosario walked closer, noticing the door shut at a handwritten note explaining the tavern would not be receiving customers today.
+She walked closer, noticing the door shut and a handwritten note explaining the tavern would not be receiving customers today.

 A fisherman from the group talking near the entrance quickly looked back at her.
 “No breakfast today, it seems,” he said to Rosario, before his attention went back to another man who was talking.